 In the worst-case scenario, you end up in court for copyright infringement.

-Avoid copyright violations by writing an original terms and conditions agreement for your business.
+Avoid copyright violations and the massive cost of a court case by writing original terms and conditions.

 3. You Will Lose Customers

-If users spot issues in your policies, such as references to a completely different company or a lack of site-specific information, you could end up losing customers.
+If users spot issues in your policies, such as references to a completely different company or a lack of site-specific information, you’ll end up losing customers.

 While terms and conditions largely serve to protect your business, they also serve to protect your users.
 They outline the rules for your site, the conditions for using your site, and how users are permitted to interact with one another.